Pricing Examples

 -1 and Priceless will show on the website, and catalogs, for the item value.
 This has a two-fold benefit for the charity:

 - the retail value is not artificially inflated on reports; and,

 - the "Priceless" items can stand alone for marketing purposes.

-Please keep in mind, this information is based on past auction experiences, however, it is only a guide.
-The basic principles are to stay consistent with auction item types, this should yield success!
+Please keep in mind, these are only suggestions, this information is based on past auction experiences with the basic principle to stay consistent with auction item types.
+This should bring you successes!